Lithill/Brain-Worms/README.md

 I would like to acknowledge the following people who helped me along the way in completing my second milestone project:

 - Rimi Hussain for her idea to call it Brain Worms (before the idea included a brain or worms in the design), and to create trophies based on the worms you most consistently hit.
+- Chris Mugridge for suggesting I insert an if statement detailing what to do when randomWormNumber is the same as lastWorm, and adding or subtracting from randomWormNumbr before running the animateWorm function.
+(Instead of skipping the animateWorm function and trying to change the setInterval time for that specific loop around setInterval.)
 - My tutor Robert Mclaughlin for helpful feedback and sharing links for further learning.
 - My mentor Mitko Bachvarov for helpful feedback and sharing links for further learning.